-I use several homemade / DIY sidemount configurations frequently when wreck diving in the Philippines.
-These sidemount configurations are exceptionally economic – costing significantly less than ‘off-the-shelf’ purchased rigs.
-The majority of components can be bought ‘over-the-counter’ at a reasonably well stocked dive shop, and/or make use of equipment you may already own.
-I have experience with the Razor 2.0, the X-Deep Stealth, Hollis SMS50 and SMS100.
-In nearly every aspect, I prefer the flexibility of making my own configurations to meet my individual and specific needs.
+These sidemount configurations were exceptionally economical – costing significantly less than ‘off-the-shelf’ purchased rigs.
+The majority of components can be bought ‘over-the-counter’ at a reasonably well-stocked dive shop, and/or make use of equipment you may already own.

-Both configurations make use of a ‘hogarthian’ approach to the harness.
+Both DIY sidemount project configurations detailed here make use of a ‘Hogarthian’ approach to the harness.
 This allows me to retain a high degree of equipment familiarity when switching between rigs; including back-mounted singles/doubles (which also use a single-piece harness configuration).
 The value of equipment consistency in promoting fluent and in-grained muscle memory is critical.

-My current DIY ‘sport’ sidemount rig.
-I use this rig for sidemount dives with 2xAL80 cylinders and up to one small (>40cuft) deco/stage cylinder.
-This is for recreational sidemount diving, limited decompression dives or moderate wreck penetrations.
+This was a DIY sidemount project during 2011 intended for recreational diving.
+I used this rig for sidemount dives with 2xAL80 cylinders and up to one small (>40cuft) deco/stage cylinder.

-The harness is home-made; locally water-cut shoulder/lumbar plates and low-profile D-rings.
+The harness is homemade; with locally water-cut shoulder/lumbar plates and low-profile D-rings.
 The plates were manufactured using a basic AUTOCAD template that I supplied and cost less than $25 per set.

 I have added a couple of trim weight pouches that also thread onto the spine webbing and sit directly underneath the wing.
-These can each accommodate 2-3lbs of weight – perfect for dives with 2-3 aluminum tanks and a tropical wetsuit.
+These can each accommodate 2-3 lbs of weight – perfect for dives with 2-3 aluminium tanks and a tropical wetsuit.
 This makes it easy to travel with the rig – as opposed to threading weights onto the spine webbing each time (requiring some fiddling with the weightbelt retainers that hold the rig together).

-I opted for a separate dedicated crotch strap, as opposed to continuous routing of the stiffer spine webbing from shoulders to front waist that, for example, the Razor 2.o uses.
+I opted for a separate dedicated crotch strap, as opposed to the continuous routing of the stiffer spine webbing from shoulders to the front waist that, for example, the Razor sidemount uses.
 This was purely for increased comfort, but also simplifies the initial set-up and adjustment of the rig.

-The bungee is continuous, run through the shoulder plate (knotted to prevent ‘pull-through’).
-I opt for 6mm bungee, which has sufficient strength to hold the cylinders in good trim, whilst is also flexible enough to allow easy connection of the cylinders.
-The LPI/corrugated runs from the lower left bladder across the chest, bungeed to right-side D-ring, as is common in many sidemount configurations and consistent with all the sidemount rigs that I use.
+The bungee is continuous and runs through the shoulder plate (knotted to prevent ‘pull-through’).
+I opt for a 6mm bungee, which has sufficient strength to hold the cylinders in good trim, whilst is also flexible enough to allow easy connection of the cylinders.
+The LPI/corrugated runs from the lower left bladder across the chest, bungee to the right-side D-ring, as is common in many sidemount configurations and consistent with all the sidemount rigs that I use.